abdulrahim999/Cardiovascular_Disease/proposal.md

 - Jupter (pandas, numpy, matplotlib)

 # Questions:

-1. The static of number of numbers of smokers and non-smoker?
-2. How much smoker and non smoker along with gender?
+1. How much smoker and non smoker along with gender?
-3. How much people infected with cardiovascular along with gender?
+2. How much people infected with cardiovascular along with gender?
-4. What is the relationship between smoker and non smoker along with cardiovascular?
+3. What is the relationship between smoker and non smoker along with cardiovascular?
-5. What is the relationship between the age and cardiovascular?
+4. What is the relationship between the age and cardiovascular?
-6. What is the relationship between the age and cholesterol?
+5. What is the relationship between the age and cholesterol?
-7. What is the relationship between the cardiovascular and cholesterol?
+6. What is the relationship between the cardiovascular and cholesterol?
-8. What is the relationship between smoker and non smoker along with cholesterol?
+7. What is the relationship between smoker and non smoker along with cholesterol?

 # MVP Goal: